 - Street Fighter III started with just Alex, added Hugo and Urien in Second Impact and finally Q in Third Strike for four out of twenty characters, which isn't too horrible.

 - Street Fighter IV's arcade release started with three out of seventeen (Zangief, E. Honda, and Balrog).
 The console version made that three out of 25.
 Super added T. Hawk and Hakan for five out of 35.
 Arcade Edition takes it to ridiculous levels with five out of 39.
 With the addition of Hugo in Ultra Street Fighter IV, the ratio increased very slightly, but a 6 to 44 isn't much of an increase.

 - Street Fighter Alpha has Birdie, T. Hawk and Zangief, and every other character with this playstyle is fast.
 Sodom and E. Honda aren't much faster, though.

-- Averted in Super Smash Bros., where the original Nintendo 64 game had ONE Mighty Glacier (Donkey Kong) out of 12 characters, Melee added two more (Bowser and Ganondorf) in a 26-character roster, and Brawl added Wario (though he's more acrofatic), ROB, King Dedede, Charizard, Ike (even though he's a Lightning Bruiser in his games), and Solid Snake, for a total of nine characters out of 39 total.
+- Averted in Super Smash Bros., where the original Nintendo 64 game had ONE Mighty Glacier (Donkey Kong) and one Stone Wall (Samus) out of 12 characters, Melee added two more (Bowser and Ganondorf) in a 26-character roster, and Brawl added Wario (though he's more acrofatic), ROB, King Dedede, Charizard, Ike (even though he's a Lightning Bruiser in his games), and Solid Snake, for a total of ten characters out of 39 total.
 Quite impressive.

 - Tekken usually features four heavy characters: Ganryu, Jack, King, and Kuma.
 Marduk is also in since 4.
 Now contrast this with the character roster of Tekken Tag Tournament 2 which numbers 59 in the console releases.
 With Armor King, Prototype Jack, and Panda, that's eight slots filling the Mighty Glacier role.